lindseyc/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/describing_scatter_plots.rst

    :match_5: E|||Positive, moderate, linear
    :match_6: F|||No relationship

-   Match each scatterplot from above with its description.
+   Match each scatterplot above with its description.

-1. Neither positive nor negative, strong, nonlinear

-   ::Middle left

-2. Positive, moderate, linear

-   ::Bottom left

-3. No relationship

-   ::Bottom right

-4. Negative, moderate, linear

-   ::Middle right

-5. Positive, strong, linear

-   ::Top right

-6. Positive, strong, nonlinear

-   ::Top left